-- Rosinter significantly updated the concepts of the main restaurant brands, redesigned the service and guest communication standards, including the websites and visual brand identity.
-But we especially focused on updating the menu, and improving the quality and presentation of the dishes.
-We reviewed the menu in terms of the cost of dishes, developed and introduced new high-quality, attractive and more affordable offers, given the current economic situation and the decline in purchasing power of people.
-This allowed us to attract a new clientele, as well as to keep the regular customers who, thanks to the introduction of more affordable items, can feel comfortable in the current economic climate and not give up visiting their favorite concept.
+- significant update of Rosinter’s concepts of the main restaurant brands, redesigning the service and guest communication standards, including the websites and visual brand identity.
+We especially focused on updating the menu, and improving the quality and presentation of the dishes.
+We reviewed the menu in terms of the cost of dishes, developed and introduced new high-quality, attractive and more affordable dishes, taking into account the current economic situation and the decrease in purchasing power of people.
+This allowed us to attract a new clientele, as well as to keep the regular customers who, thanks to the introduction of more affordable items, can feel comfortable in the current economic climate and not give up visiting their favorite restaurants.

-- agreements were reached with lessors on lease rate discounts linked to the 2019 revenue trend.
-Some lease agreements were switched to a percentage of turnover, which had a significant impact on reducing the lease burden.
-In addition, restaurants whose operations were suspended due to the pandemic (for example, in closed terminals at Moscow airports) have had their lease payments suspended until they resume operations.
-As a result, the reduction in lease expenses in 2020 was RUB 1 billion 101 million.
+- reaching agreements with landlords on discounts on rental rates linked to the 2019 revenue trend.
+Rental rates on some rental agreements were converted to a percentage of turnover, which had a significant impact on reducing the rent expenses.
+In addition, restaurants whose activity were suspended due to the pandemic (for example, restaurants located in terminals at Moscow airports that were closed) have had their lease payments suspended until they reopen.
+As a result, lease expenses in 2020 decreased by RUB 1,101 million.

-- we managed to reduce the food cost by 8% (or by RUB 833.2 million), despite a significant increase in 2020 in the price of certain categories of food products that have a significant place in the food basket of restaurants.
-The increase in the food cost was caused by a number of factors, among which the most significant impact was made by: changes in the dollar exchange rate, as well as the closure of several exporting countries as a result of the restrictive measures to prevent the spread of COVID-19, which created a certain shortage in the market.
+- reduction of the cost of food and beverages by 1.6% as a percentage of the revenue (or by RUB 833.2 million), despite a significant increase in the prices of certain categories of food products in 2020 that have a significant place in the purchases of restaurants.
+The increase in the prices of food was due to a number of factors.
+The most significant impact was made by changes in the RUB/USD exchange rate, as well as the closure of exports from several countries as a result of the restrictive measures to prevent the spread of COVID-19, which created a certain shortage in the market.

-The measures we took made it possible to significantly improve the company's operating efficiency and achieve positive EBITDA by the end of 2020.
+The Company's operating efficiency significantly improved due to the measures we took, resulting in positive EBITDA before impairment and write-offs by the end of 2020.

-The effectiveness of the measures taken is also confirmed by a growth in EBITDA in the urban restaurant segment: from 6.2% in 2019 to 17% in March 2021.
+The effectiveness of the measures taken is also confirmed by a growth of EBITDA in the restaurants in city locations: from 6.2% in 2019 to 17% in March 2021.

-Despite restaurant closures and hardly any business activity during the lockdown, Rosinter continued to meet its payroll obligations to employees.
-This led to a 2.3% increase in the payroll in 2021 compared to 2019.
-As a result, the Company was able to retain more than 90% of its staff, which allowed it to quickly re-open the restaurants and ensure their uninterrupted operation after the lockdown was lifted.
+Despite the restaurant being closed and hardly any operational activity taking places during the lockdown, Rosinter continued to fulfill its payroll obligations to employees.
+This led to a 2.3% increase in the payroll in 2020 compared to 2019.
+As a result, the Company was able to retain more than 90% of its staff, which allowed it to quickly re-open the restaurants and ensure their continued operation after major restrictions were lifted.

-In 2020, Rosinter carried out a large-scale restructuring of its loan portfolio, which resulted in shifting most of its liabilities to long-term repayment (for 5 years), as well as in lowering the interest rate on loans.
+In 2020, Rosinter carried out a large-scale restructuring of its loan portfolio, which resulted in shifting most of its liabilities to long-term repayment (repayment in 5 years), as well as in lowering the interest rate on loans.

-Rosinter is planning to re-open at least 95% of the chain restaurants in 2021, focus on improving financial performance and reducing the company's debt burden.
+Rosinter is planning to re-open at least 95% of its chain restaurants in 2021, focusing on improving its financial performance and reducing the Company's debt burden.

-This year the Company is going to open several McDonald's fast food restaurants in transportation hubs in accordance with the terms of the franchise agreement, develop the sales (delivery) online channel and the "Guest of Honor" loyalty program, and enter markets in new regions through franchising.
+The Company is planning to open several McDonald's fast food restaurants in transportation hubs during 2021 in accordance with the terms of the franchise agreement, to develop the sales (delivery) online channel and the "Honored Guest" loyalty program, and to enter markets in new regions through franchising.

 We expect that the initiatives we are taking will allow Rosinter to re-gain the momentum in 2021 and implement new strategies to strengthen its position in the restaurant market."